Migration and consolidation of data and permissions

 • Application directories

-dependencies which can generate nasty errors:
+Dependencies which can generate nasty errors:

 1. Applications (control systems for machines, SAP, logging software, etc.) use directories on the file server and will fail if the paths on the file server change.